 What should you do if someone tells you they are thinking about suicide?

 If someone tells you they are thinking about suicide, you should take their distress seriously, listen nonjudgmentally, and help them get to a professional for evaluation and treatment.
 People consider suicide when they are hopeless and unable to see alternative solutions to problems.
-Suicidal behavior is most often related to a mental disorder (depression) or to alcohol or other substance abuse.
+Suicidal behavior is most often related to a mental disorder (depression) or other substance abuse.
 Suicidal behavior is also more likely to occur when people experience stressful events (major losses, incarceration).
 If someone is in imminent danger of harming himself or herself, do not leave the person alone.
 You may need to take emergency steps to get help, such as calling 911.
 When someone is in a suicidal crisis, it is important to limit access to firearms or other lethal means of committing suicide.

 What are the most common methods of suicide?

 Firearms are the most commonly used method of suicide for men and women, accounting for 60 percent of all suicides.
 Nearly 80 percent of all firearm suicides are committed by white males.
-The second most common method for men is hanging; for women, the second most common method is self-poisoning including drug overdose.
+The second most common method for men is hanging; for women, the second most common method is self-poisoning.
 The presence of a firearm in the home has been found to be an independent, additional risk factor for suicide.
 Thus, when a family member or health care provider is faced with an individual at risk for suicide, they should make sure that firearms are removed from the home.

 Why do men commit suicide more often than women do?

 More than four times as many men as women die by suicide; but women attempt suicide more often during their lives than do men, and women report higher rates of depression.
 Men and women use different suicide methods.
 Women in all countries are more likely to ingest poisons than men.
 In countries where the poisons are highly lethal and/or where treatment resources scarce, rescue is rare and hence female suicides outnumber males.